Kemper Profiler: History

 Christoph Kemper, inventor of the Access Virus synthesizer, turned to developing guitar products in 2006.
 While digital modelers were already being produced by other companies, Kemper felt guitarists were not satisfied with the technology in a way that he could change.
 To this end, Kemper developed "profiling" technology: whereas traditional modelers offer users preprogrammed digital amplifier simulations, profilers instead give users the ability to create digital "snapshots" of their own amp, effects, and microphone setup, as well as share profiles with other users online.

 The company debuted the Profiler at the 2011 NAMM Show.
 It came in both head and rack formats, with a floorboard known as the Profiler Remote to control it.
 The 600-watt Profiler is characterized by a green metal chassis with grey front panels and features a wide array of physical controls compared to traditional modelers.
 Guitar World later wrote that the Profiler had been polarizing upon its release, but that Kemper had significantly improved its software over time.
-Music Radar dubbed Kemper's profiling technology "game-changing" and added that the Profiler had become an industry standard.
+Music Radar dubbed Kemper's profiling technology "game-changing" and added that the Profiler had become an industry standard, while Guitar World would include the Profiler in its 2025 list of the 50 greatest pieces of guitar gear of the century so far.

 Kemper has expanded the Profiler line with multiple subsequent releases, such as the floorboard-format Profiler Stage, and stompbox-format Profiler Player.
 In 2025, Kemper announced that the entire Profiler product line would be updated with a "MK 2" series, which would include upgrades like a more powerful processing engine, a larger number of effects blocks that can be run simultaneously, and the use of lighter-weight aluminum components.